Plan your perfect Adventure...

 The Ullswater Way signpostThe Ullswater Way is a stunning 20 mile route around Ullswater.
 The route can be walked in either direction and from any starting point.
 Why not walk the route in shorter sections, using an open top bus or steamer to start your journey!

-Download the official map and guide from the Ullswater.org website and visit the Friends of the Ullswater Way website for more information.
+Download the official map and guide from the Ullswater.org website.
+More information is also available on the Friends of the Ullswater Way website.

 The Dalemain Loop

-The Loop is well signposted and an illustrated account of the walk can also be found in the Official Guide to the Ullswater Way.
+The Loop is well signposted.
+An illustrated account of the walk can also be found in the Official Guide to the Ullswater Way.
 The guide is available from businesses around the Ullswater Way and Penrith Tourist Information Centre (TIC). £1 for every copy sold donated to the National Park to help maintain the route.

 Lowther Castle LoopLowther Castle Loop logo

-Try the latest addition to the Ullswater Way - The Lowther Castle Loop.
-From Lowther Castle, the circular 7.5 mile route follows the banks of the Lowther river.
-It passes through the hamlet of Helton and then up to Askham Fell with its panoramic views, before returning through the charming village of Askham.
+The Lowther Castle Loop is a lovely addition to the Ullswater Way.
+From Lowther Castle, the circular 7.5 mile (12km) route follows the banks of the Lowther river.
+It passes through the hamlet of Helton and then up to Askham Fell with its panoramic views.
+It then returns through the charming village of Askham.

 Ullswater on TV